Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates: Computational Details on Optimization and Sampling

 \section{Computational Details on Optimization and Sampling}

 In this section, we provide additional details relevant to both the sampling and optimization steps of all algorithms.
-The simulation of multiple replicas are distributed with MPI and interfaced with PyTorch \citep{NEURIPS2019_9015} for performing optimization\footnote{Code is available on our GitHub project \url{ https://github.com/muhammadhasyim/tps-torch}}.
+The simulation of multiple replicas are distributed with MPI and interfaced with PyTorch \cite{NEURIPS2019_9015} for performing optimization\footnote[2]{\url{ https://github.com/muhammadhasyim/tps-torch}}.